Date of Degree

 Copyright 2011 Denise Nichole Morris

 Morris, Denise Nichole.
-"Population pharmacokinetics of telapristone and its active metabolite CDB-4453." doctoral dissertation, University of Iowa, 2011.
+"Population pharmacokinetics of telapristone and its active metabolite CDB-4453."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.